 We followed the action on candida of some essential oils such as: tea tree, oregano, black cumin, coriander, rosemary, juniper, marigold tincture and a graviola capsule over a period of 48 hours; also, for the 72 h I used essential oils (sage, mint, geranium, aloe vera, thyme), tinctures (of calendula, propolis, plantain and chamomile), graviola capsules, colloidal solutions (of super concentrated Ag ions, of Au and Ag ions), Lady's Water, Bitter (from 50 plants with ganoderma, respectively Swedish drops), apple vinegar and wine vinegar 9%.

+I.48 h experiments

-I. 48 h experiments We prepared dilutions of 200 μ l substance/800 μ l physiological serum.
-In this experiment we used essential oil of tea tree, oregano, black cumin, coriander, rosemary, juniper and yellow tincture (fig.1 and fig.2).
+We prepared dilutions of 200 μ l substance/800 μ l saline.

+In this experiment I used tea tree essential oil, oregano, black cumin, coriander, rosemary, juniper and calendula tincture.
 I also dissolved 1 capsule of graviola (pure extract) in 2 ml of saline.
-A graviola vegetable capsule contains 5:1 extract of graviola fruit (Annona muricata) - graviola powder - 200 mg.
+One graviola vegetable capsule contains 5:1 extract of graviola fruit (Annona muricata) - graviola powder - 200 mg.
 To all this I added 2-3 colonies of Candida spp.
-Mix, leave at the thermostat for about an hour, then from the obtained emulsion it is seeded on the Sabouraud plate and placed in the thermostat for 24 h, after which the result is read.
+Mix, leave at the thermostat for about an hour, then from the emulsion obtained, sow it on the Sabouroud plate and put it in the thermostat for 24 hours, after which the result is read.
 Candida is sensitive to oregano oil and tea tree oil.

-Figure 17 (a, b) Culture plates seeded with Candida albicans on which oils of: tea tree, oregano, black cumin and coriander were applied at a concentration of 20% at 24 h and 48 h.
-The plates were left for a further 24 hours at the thermostat.
+Figure 53 (a, b) Culture plates seeded with Candida albicans on which oils of: tea tree, oregano, black cumin and coriander were applied at a concentration of 20% at 24 h and